 In addition to the points you earn from purchases, you may be eligible for a large intro bonus.
 To qualify, you can't already have an open Chase Sapphire Reserve® or Chase Sapphire Preferred® Card, or have received an intro bonus from a Sapphire card in the past 48 months.

-If you meet these criteria, you can earn 50,000 Ultimate Rewards points after using your Chase Sapphire Reserve® to make $4,000 in eligible purchases in your first 3 months with the card.
+If you meet these criteria, you can earn 60,000 Chase Ultimate Rewards® points after using your Chase Sapphire Reserve® to make $4,000 in eligible purchases in your first 3 months with the card.
+That's $900 toward travel when you redeem through Chase Ultimate Rewards®

-While you have the Chase Sapphire Reserve® card, each point in your account is worth 1.5 cents when you use them to book travel through the Ultimate Rewards portal.
+While you have the Chase Sapphire Reserve® card, each point in your account is worth 1.5 cents when you use them to book travel through the Chase Ultimate Rewards® portal.
 By comparison, your points are only worth 1 cent each if you redeem them for cash back.

 Transfers occur at a 1-to-1 ratio, so 1 point gives you 1 airline mile or hotel point.
-Chase partners with 13 programs—10 airlines and three hotels—and you can redeem your miles or points for flights or hotel stays after the point transfer.
+Chase partners with many leading hotel and airline programs—and you can redeem your miles or points for flights or hotel stays after the point transfer.
 Using your points this way sometimes gives you the most value for them.

 For example, an international business-class flight might cost $1,500 one way.
-You could book the flight with 100,000 points through the Chase Ultimate Rewards portal.
-But if the same flight only requires 60,000 frequent flyer miles, you could transfer just 60,000 Ultimate Rewards points.
+You could book the flight with 100,000 points through the Chase Ultimate Rewards® portal.
+But if the same flight only requires 60,000 frequent flyer miles, you could transfer just 60,000 Chase Ultimate Rewards® points.
 By comparing and transferring points, you're able to book the same flight and save 40,000 points and get a value of 2.5 cents per point for the 60,000 points you use.

 Priority Pass Select

 Once you open your account, you can enroll in Priority Pass Select for free.
-The program will give you and two guests free access to over 1,200 lounges worldwide, and credit at select airport restaurants and merchants.
+The program will give you and two guests complimentary access to over 1,300 airport lounges worldwide.

 Automatic Statement Credits on Eligible Purchases